Reduced train services on Auckland's western line from tomorrow

 KiwiRail staff working on a routine inspection of the Western Line on Monday first discovered the subsidence issue when they found movement in an overhead electric pole.

-It is unknown at this stage how long the reductions will last, however, Auckland transport said KiwiRail is undertaking ground investigations to confirm how soon work can be completed to allow train services to resume to normal service.
+It is unknown at this stage how long the reductions will last, however, Auckland transport said KiwiRail is undertaking ground investigations to confirm how soon work can be completed to allow trains to resume normal service.